 You should encourage employees to take a frequent short break, stay away from their devices during the break.

-You can set regular meetings, keep in touch with colleagues, and more.
-It is better to have one-to-one communication with employees to identify employees’ feelings towards their work.
+You can set regular meetings, keep in touch with colleagues, etc. It is better to communicate one-to-one with employees to identify employees’ feelings towards their work.

 Tips For Remote Employees

-Remote working allows you to work anytime you want and enables you to create and manage your schedule.
+Remote working allows you to work anytime you want and create and manage your schedule.

 You can create a schedule as per the number of hours required and can select the time when you’re most productive.